Order of Saint Louis: Members

 Until the death of Louis XIV, the medal was awarded to outstanding officers only, but it gradually came to be an award that most officers would receive during their career.
 On 1 January 1791, during the French Revolution, a decree changed the name to décoration militaire ("military decoration").
 It was subsequently withdrawn on 15 October 1792.

 One of the first acts of Louis XVIII was to reinstate the Order of Saint Louis, using it to award officers of the Royal and Imperial armies alike.
-In 1830 the new king Louis-Philippe abolished the order, which was never reinstated.
+In 1830 the new king Louis Philippe I abolished the order, which was never reinstated.